Biology

 Prerequisite for BIOL 872: Graduate standing.

-Prerequisites for BIOL 572: Upper-division standing; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for BIOL 572: Upper-division standing; GPA of 3.0 or higher; or permission of the instructor.

 (BIOL 872/BIOL 572 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)

-BIOL 577 Ecological and Environmental Modeling (Units: 4)
+BIOL 577 Climate and Ecological Interactions (Units: 4)

 BIOL 580 Limnology (Units: 3)